The New Stepfamily

 Having a relationship with your stepmother is not a betrayal of your mother.

-"Don't think that if you have a cohesive, harmonious relationship with Brenda, then it's kind of a betrayal of your mom.
+"Don't think that if you have a cohesive, harmonious relationship with your stepmother that it's a betrayal of your mom.
 Those are two very different things," Dr. Phil says.
 "Recognize that being civil, laughing with, or playing a game with your stepmother is not at the expense of your relationship with your mother."

-Support your parent in what's important to him.
+Support your parent in what's important to them.

-"If you support your dad, you will support his relationship with that which he loves and has invested in, and you will seek to create harmony in his world," says Dr. Phil.
+"If you support your parent, you will support their relationship with that which they love and are invested in, and you will seek to create harmony in their world," says Dr. Phil.

 Contribute to a solution.